-Almost a quarter of adults living under lockdown in the UK have felt loneliness, raising concern about long-term risk to mental health:
+Almost a quarter of adults living under lockdown in the UK have felt loneliness, raising concern about the long-term risk to mental health:

 - Almost one quarter (24%) of UK adults have felt loneliness because of COVID-19